Why do we display Hina dolls on Hinamatsuri?

 It is true that we Japanese have come this far thanks to our ancestors.

-The Japanese have become materially wealthy, but conversely, they have become less able to feel spiritual wealth.
+Although Japanese people have become richer materially, they have also become less able to feel spiritual wealth.

-What is important now is to instill this richness of spirit in your daughter's heart.
+What is important now is to imprint this richness of spirit in your daughter's heart.

-Once you think of it as an annual learning experience, you will understand why Japanese people have celebrated Hinamatsuri with Hina dolls for so long.
+Once you think of it as an annual learning experience, you will understand why the Japanese have celebrated Hinamatsuri with Hina dolls for so long.

 Pray to God and give thanks to Buddha!